 Adding Lithium Boosts Transparency and Conductivity of Graphite

-Transparent Conductor Beyond Graphene Limit
+Transparent Conductor Beyond Graphene Limit.
+Schematic by Jiaqi Dai.

 If you see the word “graphite,” you might think of pencil leads.
 Graphite, one of the naturally occurring forms of carbon, is typically dark gray or black.
 Recently, however, a team of researchers from the University of Maryland Energy Research Center and Monash University in Australia has developed a nearly transparent, highly conductive ultrathin graphite sheet that can be used to create more efficient solar cells and highly sensitive touchscreens.
 The new material was introduced in the July 1, 2014 issue of Nature Communications.